 Where Confidential Information is disclosed in accordance with clause 9.3(1), (4), (8) or (9), the Confidential Information must only be used in connection with the legitimate purposes of the Institution, and only disclosed to those who have a need to know it for such purposes and are obligated to keep the information confidential.

-The CRG may disclose Institution Confidential Information on a needs to know and confidential basis to its Affiliates and for the purpose of obtaining legal advice.
+The CRG may disclose Institution Confidential Information on a need to know and confidential basis to its Affiliates and for the purpose of obtaining legal advice.
 The CRG may disclose Institution Confidential Information if required by law, with Notice as soon as reasonably practical to the Institution, and subject to the CRG upon request providing reasonable assistance to enable the Institution to obtain a protective order or other remedy to resist disclosure or ensure confidential treatment for any required disclosure.

 The Parties are responsible for ensuring that their Personnel are aware of the obligations in respect of Confidential Information in this clause 9, and are bound in similar terms to keep such information confidential.